angular-ui/ui-grid/DEVELOPER.md

 ### State
 Any state that your feature needs should be added to the appropriate model and namespaced with your feature name.
-An InitializeGrid function on your feature service makes a nice pattern for to add state to grid
+An InitializeGrid function on your feature service makes a nice pattern to add state to grid
 ```
   //grid level state
   grid.featureName = {};